LBHackney-IT/social-care-case-viewer-api/README.md

 $ dotnet test --filter SocialCarePlatformAPIGatewayTests
 ```

-If your docker test database is out of sync with the schema on your current banch run
+If your docker test database is out of sync with the schema on your current branch run

 ```sh
 $ make restart-db